segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 ## Benefits of ABsmartly (Actions) vs A/B Smartly Classic

 - **Easier Setup**.
-Actions-based destinations are easier to configure with clear default settings enabling you to get started quickly.
+Actions-based destinations are easier to configure with clear default settings; Enabling you to get started quickly.
 - **Control and clearer mapping**.
 Actions-based destinations enable you to define the mapping between the data Segment receives from your source, and the data Segment sends to ABsmartly.

 ## Getting started